koblibri/distributed_rl/README.md

 > ./custom_nrp_installer.sh start_experiment

 This will open an individual terminal for the central learner and for each nrp-backend.

+The other option is to use

+> ./custom_nrp_installer.sh start_fast_test

+for a quick test without the self learning of robots.

 You can then monitor the experiment in the terminals or viewing the simulation in the standard NRP-website on [172.19.0.2:9000/#/esv-private](172.19.0.2:9000/#/esv-private).

 Close any experiment/window with CTRL-C. Restart / stop everything with